Effect of the electronic pressure on the energy and magnetic moment of charged test particles in turbulent electromagnetic fields: Introduction

 \section{Introduction}

 Solar plasma and solar wind are astrophysical systems typically described macroscopically by means of the magnetohydrodynamic (MHD) model.
 It works for low frequency events since it addresses the system from the point of view of fluid dynamics.
-However, turbulent flows, such as the ones present in the sun, cover a huge range of spatio-temporal scales.
+However, turbulent flows, such as the ones present in the sun, cover a huge range of spatio-temporal scales\cite{dissip, Matthaeus2021}.
 The MHD model is suitable for large scales, where the energy spectrum is consistent with the Kolmogorov homogeneous turbulence power law, but not for smaller scales.
+Therefore, the macroscopic behavior of the plasma often requires the use of particle models to be adequately described.
+Kinetic models offer the most complete descriptions in such cases\cite{Banon2016, Kawazura2018, Nttil2022, Comisso2022}, but are computationally expensive and usually involve some level of approximation (for instance, not realistic ratio of ion-to-electron mass).

-Charged test particles are often used to obtain an approximation of the microscopic behavior of the plasma without the need to consider kinetic theory.
-And they can also represent groups of space particles passing through the solar plasma.
+The test particle approach is computationally less demanding and useful for studying low density and energy particle populations, at least in comparison to the surrounding particles composing the bulk of the plasma.
+Under such conditions, test particles can be used to obtain an approximation of the microscopic behavior of the plasma without the need to consider kinetic theory.
+An example of this are the solar energetic particles located inside the heliosphere, which are not likely to exhibit cooperative behavior or to be strongly scattered by wave-particle interactions\cite{Luhmann2003, Jarvinen2014}.
 Several studies have successfully adopted this approach to study the outer layers of the sun \cite{dmitruk2004, dmitruk2006_a, gonzales, gonzales2, lehe}.

 It is known that there are turbulent magnetic fluctuations in these space plasmas and that they operate mainly in the directions perpendicular to the mean interplanetary magnetic field (background field), effect known as solar wind turbulence anisotropy \cite{mat3}.
 A consequence as well is a significantly higher energization of charged particles in the direction perpendicular to the background field \cite{dmitruk2004,pugliese2022}.
 Besides this, another phenomenon that occurs is the so-called coronal heating.
 This is the net energization of the coronal and solar wind plasma over time, and therefore, the progressive increase in its temperature \cite{parker, mat2}.
 Both previous effects are still cause for study and interest in solar plasma.